From gripping sports fixtures to unforgettable live performances, few venues capture collective excitement quite like the modern stadium.

 Why stadiums are a prime target

 Stadiums offer large, open designs that make them hard to shield from above, and their high-profile nature ensures any disruption attracts maximum attention.
-Whether it’s unauthorised recordings or malicious activity, the stakes are high when people are gathered in hundreds of thousands.
+Whether it’s unauthorised recordings or malicious activity, the stakes are high when people are gathered in the hundreds of thousands.

-Incidents like these are just a few of many that highlight the persistent risks posed by unauthorised drone activity at high-profile events
+Incidents like these are just a few of many that highlight the persistent risks posed by unauthorised drone activity at high-profile events.

 Neutralising the drone threat